 These tools have a wide range of helpful uses.

 When it comes to firewood, the moisture content must be below 20% for it to burn well.
-If you burn wood wetter than this, it can cause a host of problems.
+If you burn wood wetter than this, it can cause problems.

-Burning damp wood can cause soot and tar to build up in a chimney, which has sometimes been known to cause house fires.
+Burning wood with a high moisture content can cause soot and tar to build up in a chimney, which has sometimes been known to cause house fires.
 Wet wood also releases a lot more smoke than dry wood, which can unpleasantly fill your living room.

 Meanwhile, burning wood that is too dry can create a fire which is hard to control.
 So, using a wood moisture meter will help you get your fire to a moderate and ideal burn.

 Whether you’re selling wood, or just checking what you’ve got in your stores, having a moisture meter helps identify which wood will burn effectively.